On compact uniformly recurrent subgroups: Introduction

+We shall also show that the same conclusion holds if the paracompactness of $M$ is replaced by other formally independent conditions (see Section \ref{sec:special cases}), notably by the hypothesis that some $Y \in \calY$ has finitely many connected components (see Theorem~\ref{prop:main thm finitely many conn component}).
+However, we do not know whether the conclusion holds in full generality for a locally compact Hausdorff space $M$ without any further restriction. \begin{question} Can the hypothesis of paracompactness be discarded in Theorem~\ref{thm:main thm}? \end{question}

+Our initial motivation to study this question arose from the special case where the space $M$ is a locally compact group $G$.
+The conjugation action of $G$ on itself yields a continuous $G$-action on $2^G$, which preserves the closed subset $\Sub(G)$ formed by the closed subgroups of $G$.
+A minimal subsystem of $\Sub(G)$ is called a \emph{uniformly recurrent subgroup}, or \emph{URS}.
+URS were first considered by Glasner and Weiss \cite{glasner2015uniformly}.
+Using Theorem~\ref{thm:main thm}, we establish the following:

-\begin{corollary} Let $G$ be a locally compact group and $\calY$ a URS of $G$ consisting of compact subgroups.
+\begin{corollary} Let $G$ be a locally compact group and $\calY$ be a URS of $G$ consisting of compact subgroups.
 Then $\bigcup \mathcal{Y}$ is contained in a compact normal subgroup. \end{corollary}

+This corollary emerged as an attempt to identify a purely topological analogue of a theorem by Bader--Duchesne--L\'ecureux \cite{bader2016amenable}, asserting that an amenable invariant random subgroup of a locally compact, second countable group $G$ is almost surely contained in an amenable normal subgroup of $G$.

-In the special case when the URS $\calY$ is \textit{homogeneous}, i.e. when it consists of a single conjugacy class (equivalently, every $Q \in \calY$ has a cocompact normalizer in $G$), we recover a result of V.~U\v sakov, see the lemma on the first page of \cite{Usha1970}.
+In the special case where the URS $\calY$ is \textit{homogeneous}, i.e., when it consists of a single conjugacy class (equivalently, every $Q \in \calY$ has a cocompact normalizer in $G$), we recover a result of V.~U\v sakov, see the lemma on the first page of \cite{Usha1970}.

-A closed subgroup $H \leq G$ is called \textbf{confined} if the closure of the conjugacy class of $H$ in $G$ does not contain the trivial subgroup.
-The following consequence of Corollary~\ref{cor:main with URS} is also immediate.
+As an application we get a result about confined subgroups.
+A closed subgroup $H \leq G$ is called \emph{confined} if the closure of the conjugacy class of $H$ in $\Sub(G)$ does not contain the trivial subgroup.
+In particular $H$ itself must be non-trivial.
+The following consequence of Corollary~\ref{cor:main cor with URS} is immediate.

-\begin{corollary} Let $G$ be a locally compact group whose only compact normal subgroup is $\{e\}$.
+\begin{corollary} Let $G$ be a locally compact group whose only compact normal subgroup is the trivial one.
 Let $K \leq G$ be a compact subgroup.
 If $K$ is confined, then the Chabauty-closure of the conjugacy class of $K$ contains a non-compact subgroup. \end{corollary}

-We underline that the algebraic features of Chabauty limits of compact subgroups or, more generally, of amenable closed subgroups, are not well understood in a general locally compact group (see \cite{CM-relamen} for a discussion).

-Theorem~\ref{thm:main with Gamma} emerged as an attempt to identify a purely topological version of a theorem by Bader--Duchesne--L\'ecureux \cite{bader2016amenable}, asserting that an amenable invariant random subgroup of $G$ is almost surely contained in an amenable normal subgroup of $G$.
-Since a simple locally compact group (e.g. $\mathrm{PSL}_2(\mathbf R)$) can contain a cocompact amenable subgroup, it is not true in general that an amenable URS is contained in an amenable normal subgroup.
-Corollary~\ref{cor:main with URS} says that this statement becomes however true if amenability is replaced by compactness.